xcode75/XMPlusDocs/install/xmplus.md

 > `ApiKey`: your api key, an be found in admin settings > API settings > API Key

-> `NodeID`:  The server id umber after creating a server in the admin panel
+> `NodeID`:  The server id number after creating a server in the admin panel

 > `Timeout`: time before no response from api.